rangle/angular-ssr/README.md

 const templateDocument = fileFromString(join(dist, 'index.html'));

 if (templateDocument.exists() === false) {
-  throw new Error('dist/index.html must exist because it is used as a SSR template');
+  throw new Error('dist/index.html must exist because it is used as an SSR template');
 }

 const application = new ApplicationFromModule(AppModule);